JetBrains/lincheck/docs/parameter-generation.md

 ## Parameter generation
+TODO: this part is more important than single producer/consumer

 Till this moment in the guide we took for granted that arguments for test operations are somehow generated under the hood by `Lincheck`.
 In this section you will learn how you may configure generation of arguments.